OWASP/CheatSheetSeries/cheatsheets/XML_Security_Cheat_Sheet.md

 </xs:schema>
 ```

 The previous schema includes a root element named `operation`, which can contain an unlimited (`unbounded`) amount of buy elements.
-This is a common finding, since developers do not normally want to restrict maximum numbers of ocurrences.
+This is a common finding, since developers do not normally want to restrict maximum numbers of occurrences.
 Applications using limitless occurrences should test what happens when they receive an extremely large amount of elements to be processed.
 Since computational resources are limited, the consequences should be analyzed and eventually a maximum number ought to be used instead of an `unbounded` value.

 ## Jumbo Payloads